Duran Ferree: San Diego FC

-International
+International career

-In February 2023, Ferree was a part of the U.S. national team that reached the final of the Concacaf U-17 Championship, where they were defeated by Mexico with a score of 3–1 on February 26.
-During his two seasons with San Diego Loyal, Ferree appeared in five games.
-Notably, he was the starting goalkeeper in the team's 2nd round victory against Albion San Diego in the Lamar Hunt U.S. Open Cup, a match held at the San Diego State University Sports Deck on February 23.
+In February 2023, Ferree was a part of the U17 team that reached the final of the Concacaf U-17 Championship, where they were defeated by Mexico with a score of 3–1 on February 26.
 In 2023, Ferree also played for the United States in the FIFA U-17 World Cup, contributing to the team's advancement to the round of 16.
 He made five appearances for the United States, achieving two clean sheets during the qualifying rounds and the competition itself.

-In 2024, Ferree was named to the U.S. Under-20 Men’s Youth National Team’s 21-player roster that will represent the USA at the CONCACAF Under-20 Championship.
-He was also named to the Under-19 Men's Youth National Team's 20-player roster to face both Sweden and Japan in friendly matches in Valencia, Spain, October 11 and 15.
-Ferree played a full 90 minutes in the 4-1 win against Sweden.

-In 2025, Ferree was named to the U.S. Under-20 Men's Youth National Team to play in the Under-20 FIFA World Cup in Chile.
+In 2024, Ferree represented the United States at the CONCACAF Under-20 Championship.
+He was also named to the U19 squad to face both Sweden and Japan in friendly matches in Valencia, Spain, on October 11 and 15 respectively.
+In 2025, Ferree was named to the U20 squad for the 2025 FIFA U-20 World Cup in Chile.